There are days I wake up humming a certain kind of dream song, playing in my dream. This blog explores the possible meaning of dreams and music.

 Like Mark Joseph Stern says in his excellent blog about Neural Nostalgia: “And no matter how sophisticated our tastes might otherwise grow to be, our brains may stay jammed on those songs we obsessed over during the high drama of adolescence”.

-In “This is your Brain on Music” Daniel Levitin analysis how the music we loved as teenagers gets a special place in our brain.
+In “This is your Brain on Music” (Click to buy and support Mindfunda) Daniel Levitin analysis how the music we loved as teenagers gets a special place in our brain.
 It’s that music that gets a Parkinson person dancing again.
 It’s that music that gets a smile of recognition on the face of an Alzheimer patient.

 I was never a reggae lover when I was a teenager.
 The Police, it was ok, but Bob Marley, I considered him “old age”.
 He was from the generation before me, and like (almost) all teenagers I thought that that generation was utterly stupid.